mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The use of QUIC as a encapsulation between the client and proxy introduces additional overhead.
-If datagrams are used to encapsulate packets between the proxy and client, the end-to-end packets must fit within one datagram but the size of the datragrams is limited by the tunneling encapsulation overhead.
+If datagrams are used to encapsulate packets between the proxy and client, the end-to-end packets must fit within one datagram but the size of the datagrams is limited by the tunneling encapsulation overhead.

 In forwarding mode the client is usually also the tunnel endpoint that